BeAllAround/S2S-Compilers-Blog-Series-Public/README.md

 ## Is there a limit for the values of a switch case?

-Since a jump table is basically an array on stack, there should be some limit of how many values we can pack into that jump table.
+Since a jump table is basically a static array, there should be some limit of how many values we can pack into that jump table.

 There is no particular way to _explicitly_ test when the jump table isn't used in case there are thousands upon thousands of cases - **_unless_** we want to torture our computer and buy a new one any time soon so we can use a script like this.